At Patrington CE Primary Academy we uphold and teach pupils about British Values which are defined as:

 Tolerance of Those of Different Faiths and Beliefs:

 This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in our school community.
 Collective worship and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
-Our Christian values underpins all aspects of school life and gives the whole school opportunity to discuss and reflect on the values in life that they believe in.
+Our Christian values underpin all aspects of school life and gives the whole school opportunity to discuss and reflect on the values in life that they believe in.

 We use opportunities in the curriculum to explore culture, religion and beliefs across the world.
 Major world events are embraced as a learning opportunity and theme weeks are often planned.